 Cell phone footage taken just hours before the crash showed workers welding parts of the ride.
 Records show that the ride had been closed at least once in seven of the last 18 months due to failed safety inspections.
 The most recent failed inspection occurred on May 17, less than one month before the accident.
 Deficiencies listed on that inspection report included structural integrity with excessive corrosion, a cracked track, and cracked bracing.
 The inspection report from the morning of the accident stated “deficiencies corrected.”
 The Florida Department of Agriculture has launched a new investigation into the ride’s design.
 Some individuals injured in this accident are pursuing a lawsuit against the park.
 The park could be held liable for the injuries of the riders if investigations show park owners were negligent in their maintenance of the ride.

 Verrückt in Kansas City

 Verrückt is the German word for insane.
 Unfortunately, the ride lived up to its name when a raft launched off the slide and caused the death of a ten-year-old boy.
 The boy was decapitated by the netting surrounding the slide.
-Since his death in 2016, the ride has been permanently closed and the park’s owner and co-designer of the ride, Jeff Henry, and ride designer, John Schooley, have been arrested and charged with second degree murder in addition to 17 other felonies.
+Since his death in 2016, the ride has been permanently closed and the park’s owner and co-designer of the ride, Jeff Henry, and ride designer, John Schooley, has been arrested and charged with second-degree murder in addition to 17 other felonies.
 These men allegedly made improper operation and design decisions despite the known dangers of the slide.
 Verrückt was the tallest waterslide when it opened in 2014, standing at 168’7”.

 Never Safe to Begin With